Scaling and Predictability in Surface Quasi-Geostrophic Turbulence: Funding

-Supported by Italian Research Center on High Performance Computing Big Data and Quantum Computing (ICSC), project funded by European Union - NextGenerationEU - and National Recovery and Resilience Plan (NRRP) - Mission 4 Component 2 within the activities of Spoke 3 (Astrophysics and Cosmos Observations).
-We acknowledge HPC CINECA for computing resources within the INFN-CINECA Grants INFN24-FieldTurb and INFN25-FieldTurb.
+This work was supported by Italian Research Center on High Performance Computing Big Data and Quantum Computing (ICSC), project funded by European Union - NextGenerationEU - and National Recovery and Resilience Plan (NRRP) - Mission 4 Component 2 within the activities of Spoke 3 (Astrophysics and Cosmos Observations).